 Each of the 32 local Councils within Scotland is a valuation authority and responsible for appointing an Assessor who must in turn compile and maintain a Valuation Roll and a Council Tax Valuation List.
 There are however only fourteen Assessors in Scotland, four are appointed directly by a single Council and the remaining ten are appointed by Valuation Joint Boards comprising elected members appointed by two or more Councils.
 Where a Valuation Joint Board exists, all the duties, powers and responsibilities of the constituent Councils as Valuation Authorities are delegated to the Board.
 An Assessor is therefore responsible for the valuation of both domestic and non domestic properties within one or more Council Areas.

-A valuation of non domestic properties is normally undertaken every five years and is referred to as the Revaluation.
+A valuation of non domestic properties is normally undertaken every three years and is referred to as the Revaluation.
 The Assessor must provide a Valuation Roll listing of these properties, which is available for public inspection.

 Council Tax was introduced on 1 April 1993 and based on house prices as at April 1991 as a replacement for the Community Charge (Poll Tax).
 The Assessor was required to produce a Council Tax Valuation List and to maintain it thereafter.
 There are currently no plans for a Council Tax Revaluation and all new properties are added to the list on the basis of 1991 levels of valuation.